Skip to main content

 Note

 The easiest way to use this function is to run it directly, allowing auto-match of the attached NVIDIA GPU.
-If you're already running the latest driver, no action will be taken:
+If you're already running the latest driver, nothing happens:

 Transcript started, output file is C:\Logs\InstallnVidiaDisplayDriver.LOG